NaveenKaliannan/guide-to-good-software/DevOps/Kubernetes.md

 # Kubernetes or K8s
 ******************************
-It manages containerized applications in different enviroenment.
+It manages containerized applications.
 * **Containers** packages applications or virtualize application layers.
 They are an isolated environements, own process, own network, own volume and etc.
 * **Container Orchestration** Process of deploying and managing lot of containers in clusteres environment.
+* **kubernetes** encapsulates the containered applications such as docker containers and then runs it on worker nodes.
 ******************************

 # Terminology in K8s